StyraInc/rego-style-guide/README.md

 **Notes / Exceptions**

 In some contexts, the source of data is obvious even when imported and/or renamed.
-A common practice is for example to rename `input` in Terraform policies, either via `import` or a new top level variable.
+A common practice is to rename `input` in Terraform policies for example, either via `import` or a new top-level variable.

 ```rego
 import input as tfplan